 Towards the end of 2019, Maizels saw other YouTubers reacting to their old “What I eat” videos and decided to jump on the trend.
 When she sat down to watch one of her old vlogs she was horrified and immediately switched the video to “private”, meaning it can no longer be accessed by her 93,000 followers or anyone else on the site.

 “I was literally eating lettuce wraps instead of wraps… I was contributing to the whole diet culture thing – I was eating low carbs,” she says.
-“Without realizing it at the time, I was in a bad headspace in regards to food and weight.
+“Without realising it at the time, I was in a bad headspace in regards to food and weight.
 It’s only when you look back a few years later that you’re like, ‘Oh, gosh, that’s really not good.’”

 Though Talia still makes “What I eat in a day” videos, she has stopped thumbnailing them with pictures of her body, and has condemned her old content.
 “I don’t want to be a negative influence on anyone,” she says.
 “On social media you can just get sucked in and come out feeling really bad about yourself.”